Morton's Neuroma: causes, symptoms and treatments

 This is the method of freezing the nerve.
 Through a rapid and limited deep-freezing of the affected area, the chronic pain that damaged nerves cause is resolved with a simple and comfortable office procedure.
 Read more about Cryotherapy.

-Alcohol Sclerosis
+Alcohol sclerosis

 A special alcohol solution is injected over the nerve.
-This solution has an affinity only for nerve tissue and the end result is to deaden the nerve.
+This solution has an affinity for nerve tissue and the end result is to deaden the nerve.
 The loss of the nerve can then leave the patient symptom-free.

-This procedure stops the nerve from transmitting nerve signals and therefore there is less pain.
-Most patients respond well to the treatment which is office-based and done under local anesthesia.
-In certain cases, the procedure does not fully treat the nerve pain on the first attempt and a second treatment may be necessary.
+This procedure stops the nerve from transmitting nerve signals, and therefore, there is less pain.
+Most patients respond well to the treatment, which is office-based and done under local anesthesia.
+In certain cases, the procedure does not fully treat the nerve pain on the first attempt, and a second treatment may be necessary.

 One of the most recent advances in neuroma therapy is nerve decompression.
 In many cases, the overlying ligament that connects the metatarsal heads together is pinching the nerve.
 A simple surgery releases this ligament allowing for increased space for the nerve and relief of pain.
 This surgery leaves the nerve intact and allows continued sensation to the toes.

-We bury the nerve into a muscle with neuroma surgery which has significantly reduced the stump neuroma issue (a condition when nerve tissue is severed and tries to regrow).
-By burying the nerve in a muscle in the arch area, the nerve is happy and the chance of regrowth is low.
+After years of research and studies done by us and others, our neuroma specialists have learned that burying the nerve into the muscle dramatically reduces stump neuromas and post-surgical problems.
+A stump neuroma issue is when nerve tissue is severed and tries to regrow.
+But by burying the nerve in a muscle in the arch area, the nerve is happy, and the chance of regrowth is low.

-Why UFAI is the Best Choice for Morton's Neuroma Care
+Why UFAI is the best choice for Morton's neuroma care?

 Save